0xBABA/AWS-and-Terraform/Homework4/README.md

 </br> -> done (tfe/workspace-triggers.tf)

 ✅ Configure state sharing with specific workspaces
-</br> -> not done. this will require me to break up the map including the inputs for the tfe_workspace part in `tfe/main.tf`.
-I need to do this but didn't have time.
+</br> -> done.

 ---------------

 ## Summary of improvements to be done:
-* restructure the way workspaces are provisioned
+* restructure the way workspaces are provisioned, perhaps using a module, so things will be more concise.
-* find a better way to grant permissions to workspaces to provision AWS infrastructure
+* find a better way to grant permissions to workspaces to provision AWS infrastructure.
-* move from global state sharing to specific state sharing.
 * use remote_state_sharing data source and not the way i have it now.
 * fix the app configuration (nginx servers) to use a module from private registry or restrcuture the instance provisioining block.